 Purple Goes Green Week

-Each April, parties from across campus unite to offer a week's worth of programming that bring awareness to the environment.
-Add your event to the schedule by contacting the director of sustainability.
+Each April, parties from across campus unite to offer a week's worth of programming that brings awareness to the environment.
+Add your event to the schedule by contacting Eco-Action.

 Increase Sustainability Literacy